 They followed that up with three losses in a row, including a terrible display against London rivals Arsenal.

 Harry Kane (OVR 90)

-The standout player once again for Spurs, Kane racked up 33 goals and 17 assists in all competitions this season, not only claiming the Premier League Golden Boot for his third time but also most assists this season.
+The standout player once again for Spurs, Harry Kane racked up 33 goals and 17 assists in all competitions last season, not only claiming the Premier League Golden Boot for his third time but also most assists this season.

-12 clean sheets in the Prem isn't to be sniffed at, so once again Lloris looks to be amongst the best goalies in the game.
+12 clean sheets in the Prem isn't to be sniffed at, so once again Hugo Lloris is amongst the best goalies in the game.

 He struggled to find his feet as a new arrival, but then won Mourinho over and put in some great displays to cement himself as a regular starter.

 Tanguy Ndombele got a much-warranted boost, and we suspect he will be an early Ultimate Team favourite.

 Now ratings start to look slightly bad for Spurs.

 As we said with Barcelona, when your second keeper is in your top 10 players, you're lacking some talent.

 That's not to take away from Pierluigi Gollini's ability, but there is definite work to be done for Spurs.